johnmorganbmw/languageassessor/README.md

 # Gendered Language Assessor

 ## Purpose
-This app was the Bias Busters' WINNING submission to the BMW Group/ekipa's Joyful Diversity with AI Challenge in Sep-Dec 2022.
+This app was the Bias Busters' winning submission to the BMW Group/ekipa's Joyful Diversity with AI Challenge in Sep-Dec 2022.
 The purpose is primarily to improve the appeal of job postings for women to ensure qualified applicants feel confident in applying while serving as an example of how we can automatically assess the language we use to maximise outcomes we want to see.

 ## Functional Details
 The functional app can be viewed here: https://bit.ly/3fol8Aw.
 It is coded in Python using Streamlit and runs on Streamlit cloud.
 The named entity recognition uses spaCy and a dictionary of gendered terms adapted from "Evidence That Gendered Wording in Job Advertisements Exists and Sustains Gender Inequality" by Gaucher, Friesen, & Kay (2011).